 Visa Refusal Based on Employment Prospects in Country of Residence

-- I am not satisfied that you will leave Canada at the end of your stay as a permanent resident as stipulated in paragraph 179(b) of the IRPR because of your employment prospects in country of residence
+- I am not satisfied that you will leave Canada at the end of your stay as a temporary resident as stipulated in paragraph 179(b) of the IRPR because of your employment prospects in country of residence

 As described above, the financial documentation of the applicant is the most important part of a Canadian visa application.
 Applicants for a visa need to show not only that they have the money to pay for their trip to Canada, but also that they are employed as proof of where their funds come from.
 If the unemployment rate is high in the country of residence of the visa applicant, then this can negatively impact the Canadian visa application.
 If an immigration officer believes that an applicant is likely to lose their job as a result of traveling to Canada, or that they are unlikely to be able to get a job if they are not currently working, “employment prospects in country of residence” can be used as grounds for refusal of the visa application.